-Back to Nature – Good gluten-free crackers are hard to come by, but this brand makes some delicious crackers, especially their Brown Rice, Sea Salt & Cracked Black Pepper crackers (they’re really good with hummus or your favourite dairy-free cheese!).
+Good gluten-free crackers are hard to come by, but Back to Nature makes some delicious crackers, especially their Brown Rice, Sea Salt & Cracked Black Pepper crackers (they’re really good with hummus or your favourite dairy-free cheese!).
 I’m snacking on some as I write this!

-Back to Nature also makes a wide range of other products.
-Not all are free from, so be sure to check the label before buying.
+Back to Nature also makes a wide range of other products, but not all of them are free from, so be sure to check the labels before buying this brand.